civiform/docs/website/README.md

 ```
 You should be able to visit the website at [localhost:8080](http://localhost:8080).

-### 3. Make desired changes to markdown files in `docs/website/src` directory.
+### 3. Make desired changes to markdown files in [`website/src`](https://github.com/civiform/docs/blob/main/website/src/) directory.
-Edit the markdown files in `src/` as needed.
+Edit the markdown files in `website/src` as needed.
+Note that these edits should be made in your own branch or fork (see Step 1 above).

-**Do NOT edit the files in `docs/website/public`**, these files are automatically generated from the source files.
+**Do NOT edit the files in `website/public`**, these files are automatically generated from the source files.

-The live preview at [localhost:8080](http://localhost:8080) will update automatically as you make and save changes to the files in `docs/website/src`.
+The live preview at [localhost:8080](http://localhost:8080) will update automatically as you make and save changes to the files in `website/src`.
 If you make a change that breaks the site (for example, removing a necessary HTML tag), you will see associated errors in your terminal.
 Otherwise, if you see your changes rendered, the build was successful.

 ### 4. Commit changes and push to GitHub.